Skip to main content

 Course details

-The MSc Cognitive Neuroscience is aimed at students who are seeking to build up knowledge and practical experience of Cognitive Neuroscience and Psychology.
-Students from our course go on to pursue careers in research or research related disciplines but also careers in industry or clinical psychology.
+The MSc Cognitive Neuroscience is aimed at those who are seeking to build up knowledge and practical experience of Cognitive Neuroscience and Psychology.
+Students from our course go on to pursue careers in research or research related disciplines, as well as careers in industry, clinical settings or education.

 Course structure